JorgeCastilloPrz/ExpandablePanel/README.md

 * 3. `ExpandablePanelView` extends `RelativeLayout`, so you will need to give an android id to the top view and setup the `android:below` attribute in the bottom one.
 * 4. Set the `xmlns:draggable_view="http://schemas.android.com/apk/res-auto"` if you are going to use any of the cusom attributes.

+Use `ExpandableListener` if you want your class to be able to get expandable callbacks.
+Following methods are offered to the user:

+* `onExpandingStarted`: Dispatched when the user starts expanding the view.
+* `onExpandingFinished`: Dispatched when autocomplete expanding animation is finished.
+* `onShrinkStarted`: Dispatched when the user starts shrinking the view.
+* `onShrinkFinished`: Dispatched when autocomplete shrinking animation is finished.
+* `onExpandingTouchEvent`: Dispatched meanwhile the user is dragging to expand or shrink the view.
+This one is very useful if you want to map touch coordinates to your class and be able to use them for creating cool combined animations.

 Basic Usage
 -----------